blefaudeux/PicAlign/README.md

 PicAlign
 ========

 PicAlign is a tool that can be used to align a set of images taken from a similar but not-quite aligned point of view (think handeld).
 It is particularly useful for creating "time-lapse" videos.
-PicAlign is another take on [FaceAlign](https://github.com/roblourens/facealign)
+PicAlign is another take on [FaceAlign](https://github.com/roblourens/facealign).
+It was for instance used to produce [this video](https://goo.gl/photos/QkE5GK7PBJrwJJUA7)

 How it works
 ------------